 Every coding language is different and within each coding languages there are different packages and techniques for pulling in multiple pages.
 Additionally, different APIs use different methods for paging.
 Intercom, for example, uses a “scroll parameter” and Stripe uses a “has more” parameter.
 For Stripe, if has_more = TRUE, there are more pages and the developer can get the next one.

 Intrinio provides the total number of pages as part of the initial API call response.
 This means that you can write a loop that will continue to make API calls until you reach the total number of pages.
-This API call, for example, lets you know there are 64 pages of data for this API call:

 In whatever programming language you use, you can use this initial API call to determine how many pages there are.
-Then you need to make calls that include ?page_number=, with a page number at the end, until you hit that number:
+Then you need to make calls that include ?next_page=, with a page number at the end, until you hit that number: